 Phonics is a way of teaching children how to read and write.
 It helps children hear, identify and use different sounds that distinguish one word from another in the English language.

-Using the Hillside Infant School Phonics Scheme we intend our pupils to be able to:
+Using the Twinkl Phonics Scheme we intend our pupils to be able to:

 - Recognise, say and write all phonemes within each phase

 - Recognise, say and write all Tricky and High Frequency Words within each phase